 The Wealth of Nations [Illustrated] eBook Adam Smith Seedbox Classics

 Adam Smith is as relevant today and he was when the Wealth of Nations was published in 1976.
 Smith was able to look at the world around him and then explain in great detail how barriers to free trade hurt the very people for whose benefit the barriers were erected.
 I wish that all 9th graders were required to read the Wealth of Nations because they will have to grow up and live in the world Adam Smith described and not the world our public school systems describe.
-My favorite section of text is:
+My favorite section of text is:"As every individual, therefore, endeavours as much as he can, both to employ his capital in the support of domestic industry, and so to direct that industry that its produce maybe of the greatest value; every individual necessarily labours to render the annual revenue of the society as great as he can.

 He generally, indeed, neither intends to promote the public interest, nor knows how much he is promoting it.
 By preferring the support of domestic to that of foreign industry, he intends only his own security; and by directing that industry in such a manner as its produce may be of the greatest value, he intends only his own gain; and he is in this, as in many other cases, led by an invisible hand to promote an end which was no part of his intention.
 Nor is it always the worse for the society that it was no part of it.
 By pursuing his own interest, he frequently promotes that of the society more effectually than when he really intends to promote it.